rfo909/CFT/README.md

 # Automation at all levels

+CFT is short for *ConfigTool*.

-CFT is an interpreted and interactive shell and programming language.
-It was initiated because of a need for a do-all tool in my job as a developer, and from my long lasting interest in parsers and interpreters.
+It is an interpreted and interactive shell and programming language.
+It was initiated because of a need for a scripting tool in my job as a developer, and from my interest in parsers and interpreters.

-*README last updated 2021-10-13*
+*README last updated 2021-10-27*

 ## Terminal based - shell-like - programmable

-The REPL makes it CFT work like a shell, for navigating the directory tree, and inspecting files:
+The command line makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands.

 - cd, ls, pwd, cat, more, edit